-The Hanover manages its priority to build an organization of the future by making a commitment to objectively assess the current state of the organization and formulate a strategy to address the key findings.
-For example, management has made a commitment to an inclusive and diverse workplace because we believe that when our employees feel accepted and engaged, our business thrives.
-At The Hanover, embracing inclusion and diversity means that we appreciate our differences, reinforce inclusive behaviors at all levels and live what we call our CARE values (Collaboration, Accountability, Respect, Empowerment).
-To that end, to reinforce our CARE culture, beginning in 2018 we formally launched our inclusion and diversity initiative, which has included:
+The Hanover manages its priority to build an organization of the future by making a commitment to objectively assess the current state of the organization and formulate a collaborative strategy to address the key findings.
+For example, management has made a commitment to an inclusive, diverse and equitable workplace because we believe that when our employees feel accepted and engaged, our business thrives.
+At The Hanover, embracing inclusion, diversity and equity (IDE) means that we appreciate our differences, reinforce inclusive behaviors at all levels and live what we call our CARE values (Collaboration, Accountability, Respect, Empowerment).
+To that end, to reinforce our CARE culture, since 2018, we have focused on our IDE initiative, by continuing the following: